leejo/using_mojolicious_for_fun_and_nonprofit/presentation.md

     * System/Vendor supplied perl

 ---
+# This is not *bad* code

++ Running without problem for 10 years
++ Almost $100million raised for causes

+It's just not fun code to work with.

+---
 So how do we make this fun?

 + Address previous problems in existing code?
-No.
+    * No.
+    * difficult because:

 + Re-write the app from the ground up?
-Heck no.
+    * Heck no!
+    * I shouldn't have to explain why...

-+ Slowly move functionality into parallel system?
-That might work...
++ Gradually migrate functionality into new system?
+    * That might work...

 ---
 # Mojolicious?

+---
+# Why Not?

++ Dancer(2)
++ Catalyst

 ---
 ## Mojolicious::Lite